 That's why you should consult an experienced attorney if you have a federal criminal case.

-I've been doing this for nearly 30 years, representing people at both the state and federal levels, so I have a good idea about the differences between them and how to put yourself in the best position when it comes to a federal case.
+I've been representing people at both the state and federal levels for nearly 30 years, so I've a good understanding of the differences between them and how to position myself effectively in a federal case.

 Negotiating with the Federal Prosecutor